Patient Services Overview

 The Patient Services Department works directly with facility staff to resolve complaints and grievances as they relate to quality of care issues.

-• The Grievance Policy provides an overview of rules and regulations that govern the grievance process.
+• The Grievance Policy provides an overview of rules and regulations that the TRN Medical Review Board (MRB) has developed to govern the grievance process.

-• Grievance Data Analysis outlines the procedure used to collect and evaluate the information receive through the complaints and grievance process.
+• Grievance Data Analysis outlines the procedure used to collect and evaluate the information received through the complaints and grievance process.
+Data is collected and reported monthly and trended for our annula report.
+View our 2012 Grievance trends and 2012 Involuntary Discharges.

 Examples of Technical Assistance: Staff